kiboschool/course-pm-and-design/src/assessments.md

 ## How to Submit Your Assignments

 All assignments will need to be submitted in Gradescope by their stated due date.
-You will also need to submit a copy of your assignment in the Woolf platform, so that they have the academic record of your submission.

-**You will also need to submit a PDF copy of your assignment in the Woolf platform, as a record for academic accreditors.
+You will also need to submit a PDF copy of your assignment in the Woolf platform, as a record for academic accreditors.

----